ethanjli/rpi-forklift-demo/README.md

 Raspberry Pi with a keyboard and display attached.

-Afterwards, if you log in with username `pi` and password `copepode` and run `curl http://localhost:3000/whoami/`, then you should see some output which looks like:
+Afterwards, if you log in with username `pi` and password `copepode` and run `curl -L localhost:3000/whoami`, then you should see some output which looks like:

 ```
 Hostname: ...